Bleschke/IOT-Geiger-Counter/README.md

 ## **Uploading**

 The code can be uploaded to the ESP8266 in two ways, either by OTA (over-the-air) updates or a microusb cable (hardwire) connection.
-Users will need to initially upload the code using an FTDI cable.
+Users will need to initially upload the code using a microusb cable.

 ### **Microusb Upload**